-This service is only a five-minute cycle ride from the College.
+The University Counselling Service (UCS) is only a five-minute cycle ride from the College.
 The counsellors there help many students who present with a wide variety of problems, for example issues related to work, identity, as well as personal and relationship problems.
-Appointments are usually made by completing an on-line 'pre-counselling form', which enables students to be placed with an appropriate counsellor as quickly as possible.
+UCS has a large selection of self-help information available on their website.

 CAMEO is a group of mental health professionals who provide expert specialised care and support to people aged 17-35 experiencing a first episode of psychosis, helping them to take control, manage their mental health and enjoy life.
 They are happy for people to phone for a chat, and if their interventions won't help they will suggest other sources of help and care.